krassowski/gsea-api/README.md

 ]
 ```

-Information about the location on disk and version are avilable in `msigdb.path` and `msigdb.version`.
+Information about the location on disk and version are available in `msigdb.path` and `msigdb.version`.

 `msigdb.load` loads the specific collection into a `GeneSets` object: